Gauri Habba

-The Swarna Gowri vratha is performed on the occasion to appease the goddess.
+The Svarna Gauri Vrata (Svarṇagaurīvrata) is performed on the occasion to appease the goddess.

-Swarna Gowri vratha rituals
+Svarna Gauri Vrata rituals

-On this day, married women, after bathing, wear new or smart clothes and dress up the girls of the family.
-Then they do the 'sthapana' of either jalagauri or arishinadagauri (a symbolic idol of Gowri made of turmeric).
-Painted and decorated clay idols of Gowri can be bought at the local market.
+On this day, Women after bathing, wear new or smart clothes and dress up the girls of the family.
+Then they do the 'sthapana' of either jalagauri or arishinadagauri (a symbolic idol of Gauri made of turmeric).
+Painted and decorated clay idols of Gauri can be bought at the local market.
 The goddess' idol is mounted in a plate, with a cereal (rice or wheat) in it.
-As this puja or ritual is to be performed with 'suchi' (cleanliness) and 'shraddhe' (dedication), the women go to temples or to another person's house, where it is performed according to set procedures or they can perform the ritual in their own homes.
+As this puja or ritual is to be performed with 'shuchi' (cleanliness) and 'shraddhe' (dedication), the women go to temples or to another person's house, where it is performed according to set procedures or they can perform the ritual in their own homes.

 A mantapa, generally decorated with banana stem and mango leaves, is built around the idol.
-The Gowri is decorated with garlands, decorations made of cotton, and women have a 'gauridaara' (sacred thread with sixteen knots) tied to their right wrists, as blessings of gauri and as part of the vratha.
+The Gauri is decorated with garlands, decorations made of cotton, and women have a 'gauridara' (sacred thread with sixteen knots) tied to their right wrists, as blessings of the goddess and as part of the vrata.
 Each of the sixteen knots is worshipped with mantras during the performance of the religious practice.